iamsavani/logmein-smr/README.md

 ## Folder Structure

-The structure of the Valegoo and explanation follows:
+The structure of the app and explanation follows:

 ```bash
 logmein-smr